Skip to main content

 • I need some calendar reminders - can you create tasks in my google calendar for all of the Double tasks that are due today and assigned to me?

-Connecting your agents with Double
+Connecting AI agents with Double

 Double's MCP currently supports custom connections with Claude, ChatGPT, and Microsoft Copilot.